We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person can customize this pillow by adding or removing foam to make the pillow more or less firm to suit their needs.

-The breathable cover material helps people remain cool while they sleep.
-Some
+The breathable cover material might help people remain cool while they sleep.

 The Saatva pillow has a lofty and plush organic cotton-filled interior.
 The core of the pillow, made of shredded Talalay latex, provides head and neck support.